xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 In this post, we will explore the theory behind diffusion models and dive deeper into three key processes:

-- <strong>The forward process</strong>: transforming an image into noise
-- <strong>The training process</strong>: learning to reverse noise back into an image
+- The image-to-noise transformation
+- The noise-to-image reconstruction
-- <strong>The sampling process</strong>: generating images from noise
+- The sampling process

-These concepts will help us build a strong foundation for understanding diffusion models, which will later be applied to learning stable diffusion models.
+Understanding these concepts will give us a solid foundation to grasp how diffusion models work, paving the way for a deeper dive into Stable Diffusion later on.

-## The image-to-noise training process
+## The image-to-noise transformation

 At a high-level, the image to noise process is quite straightforward:

-1. First we need to do is to normalize the pixels in the image so that their values are within the range `[0,1]`.
+1. Normalize the pixels in the image so that their values are within the range `[-1,1]`.
-2. Next, we need to generate a noise image of the same size as the original image.
-Note that the noise should follow a Gaussian distribution (standard normal distribution).
+2. Generate a noise image of the same size as the original image.
+    - The noise should follow a Gaussian distribution (standard normal distribution).
-3. Finally, we mix the noise image and the original image channel by channel (R, G, B) using the following formula:
+3. Mix the noise image and the original image channel by channel (R, G, B) using the following formula:

 $$
 \sqrt{\beta} \times \epsilon + \sqrt{1 - \beta} \times x
 $$

- where $\epsilon$ represents Gaussian noise, $x$ represents the pixel values of the image, and $\beta$ is a float number between [0,1].
+ where $\epsilon$ represents Gaussian noise, $x$ represents the pixel values of the image, and $\beta$ is a float number between `[0,1]`.

- The squares of $\sqrt{\beta}$ and $\sqrt{1 - \beta}$ sum to 1, satisfying the Pythagorean theorem.
-This means that as $\beta$ changes, the proportion of noise in the original image will also change.
+ The squares of $\sqrt{\beta}$ and $\sqrt{1 - \beta}$ sum to `1`, satisfying the Pythagorean theorem.
+This means that <mark>as $\beta$ changes, the proportion of noise in the original image will also change</mark>.

 For example, as $\beta$ increases, the proportion of the original image gradually decreases: